lestergandan/react-native-opatio/README.md

-<h1 align="center"><b> React-Natve App for farm Management using location services</b> </h1>
+<h1 align="center"><b> Farm Management Location Service App</b> </h1>

 <p align="center">The most Cost Effective Farm management and accounting APP on the market for 2019.
-Smart Farming Software's Farm Manager Pro - The Farming App which puts Farm Data Management and Farm Accounting /Finance records in your Pocket 24/7 for when you need them to make data driven farm management decisions</p>
+Smart Farming Software's Farm Manager Pro -
+The Farming App which puts Farm Data Management and Farm Accounting /Finance records in your Pocket 24/7 for when you need them to make data driven farm management decisions</p>

 <p align="center"><i>"How to save a life?" - The Farm Management</i> </p>